Fragrance Insider: Artisan Element – The Maker Movement

 Art may imitate life, but life, at least from the perspective of today’s consumers’, needs to embody art, rather than simply imitate it.
-The fast-paced, overly-processed marketplace of doubles and duplication has created a consumer culture hungry for authenticity.
+The fast-paced, overly-processed marketplace of doubles and imitation has created a consumer culture hungry for authenticity.

 Consumers’ deep yearning to bring a sense of authenticity to their world, has sparked their renewed interest in traditional and handmade items and incited their need to incorporate the “artisan element” into all aspects of their lives.